-This work focuses on the MUSE observations of the galaxy cluster MACS J0138$-$2155 \citep[hereafter MACS0138,][]{newman18a,newman18b}.
-After the observation of the strongly-lensed SN Requiem, a likely Type Ia SN \citep{rodney21}, in a host galaxy at redshift $z\approx2$, a second Type Ia SN, SN Encore, suitable for time-delay cosmography, was observed in the same host galaxy \citep{pierel24b}.
-In this paper, we present a new MUSE spectroscopic catalogue of MACS0138, containing 107 reliable redshift measurements, including 50 galaxy cluster members and 13 lensed images from four background sources, which is used to build a set of new, independent SL models of the galaxy cluster based on a reliable selection of the cluster members and a pure sample of multiple images.
-We have studied the stellar kinematics of 16 galaxies (14 cluster members and two background objects) falling within the FoV of MUSE, and calibrated the Faber-Jackson relation \citep{faber76} for the cluster members, which is crucial to break the degeneracy between the values of the velocity dispersion and the truncaction radius affecting the total mass reconstruction of cluster members in SL models \citep{bergamini19}.
+This work focuses on the MUSE observations of the galaxy cluster MACS J0138$-$2155 \citep[hereafter MACS0138;][]{newman18a,newman18b}.
+After the observation of the strongly lensed SN Requiem, a likely Type Ia SN \citep{rodney21}, in a host galaxy at redshift $z\approx2$, a second SN, SN Encore, suitable for time-delay cosmography, was observed in the same host galaxy \citep{pierel24b}.
+The SN was spectroscopically studied in \cite{dhawan24} and identified as Type Ia.
+In this paper we present a new MUSE spectroscopic catalogue of MACS0138 that contains 107 reliable redshift measurements, including 50 galaxy cluster members and 13 lensed images from four background sources, which we used to build a set of new, independent SL models of the galaxy cluster based on a reliable selection of the cluster members and a pure sample of multiple images.
+We studied the stellar kinematics of 16 galaxies (14 cluster members and 2 background objects) falling within the FoV of MUSE, and calibrated the Faber-Jackson relation \citep{faber76} for the cluster members, which is crucial for breaking the degeneracy between the values of the velocity dispersion and the truncation radius affecting the total mass reconstruction of cluster members in SL models \citep{bergamini19}.